dladd/pyFormex/sphinx/install.rst

 These alpha releases can be downloaded from the developer `FTP site`_ or from our `local FTP server`_.
-The latter may be slower, but occasionally you may find there old releases or release candidates not available on the official server.
+The latter may be slower, but you may find there some old releases or release candidates that are not available on the official server.

-They install just like the :ref:`sec:official-release`s.
+They install just like the :ref:`sec:official-release`.

 .. _sec:development-version: